Gunpla Build - Zaku II Revive (final)

 On top of all this, it turns out that the trigger finger holding hands are molded at an angle:

 This makes it very, very hard to pose.
-You have to bend the arm in all sorts of angles just to straighten out the weapon, or to simply hold it in two hands.
-Too much fiddling inevitably causes the trigger finger hand to pop open, and at that point you have to start all over.
+You have to bend the arm in all sorts of angles just to straighten out the weapon, or to hold the weapon in two hands.
+Too much fiddling inevitably causes the trigger finger hand to pop open, and for the gun to fall out, and at that point you have to start all over.

-You can put it in a firing pose, but a natural firing pose is too much to ask:
+You can put it in a firing pose, but a natural one is too much to ask:

 I guess this one is a little better?